amarah/regimeguard/README.md

 ## Important assumptions

-This is an educational research tool, not an execution system or investment-advice engine.
-Results are sensitive to the historical sample and modeling assumptions.
-The current Monte Carlo implementation uses a multivariate-normal return model with a fixed random seed; it does not model jumps, changing correlations, transaction costs, taxes, slippage, dividends, liquidity constraints, or early exercise.

 The Kelly estimates are based on recent daily return statistics and should not be interpreted as a forecast of future trade outcomes.

 ## Roadmap